 I placed my glass of scotch carefully on the coaster and walked towards the hall leading towards Maanik’s room.
-Turning the door knob, I pushed the door open and turned the light on.
+Turning the doorknob, I pushed the door open and turned the light on.
 From the doorway, I scanned the room that retained its previous sheen, thanks to Raveena.
 A room that was in the middle of a transition from a boy’s room to a girl’s.
 A dresser at the corner was a tiny addition, one that I had not noticed before.
-All of a sudden, my vision blurred and one tear drop after another; it all came pouring out.
+My vision blurred and one tear drop after another, it all came pouring out.

 Raveena stood a few feet away.
 I turned around to look at her.
-The floodgates had opened and an abashed gush of guilt started to flow from my eyes.
+The floodgates had opened and an abashed gush of guilt rained from my eyes.